icetyla/assignment/README.md

 Enter `docker-compose up` to build the docker image.
 If there is an existing container, open and run it on a browser.
 The link should look like `http://localhost:5000/`.

-If there isn't, create the container from the image using `docker run -it -p 5000 <image name>`.
+If there isn't, create the container from the image using `docker run -it -p 5000 isaacjay/assignment`.